autobrr/autobrr.com/docs/filters/basics.md

 - **Default:** 0
 - **Description:** Number of seconds to wait before running actions.
 The integrations with Deluge and qBittorrent have re-announce enabled so there's generally no need to use delay.

+#### Prioity

+- **Default:** 0
+- **Description:** When making the filter check it will fetch filters and order and run them by priority, highest to lowest.
+Supports positive and negative numbers.
+Default priority is set to 0.

 ## TV/Movies

 ### Movies / shows